fomightez/retreat16/making binder.rst

 .. figure:: https://raw.githubusercontent.com/fomightez/retreat16/master/images/mybinder.org%20page%20for%20making%20image.png
    :alt: The MyBinder site

-   The MyBinder site

 -  Paste the address if your Github repository in the space next to the ``submit`` button.

 .. figure:: https://raw.githubusercontent.com/fomightez/retreat16/master/images/mybinder.org%20page%20submit%20slot%20highlight.png
    :alt: paste next to the submit button

-   paste next to the submit button

 -  Press ``Submit`` to initiate the build process.